lassehauballe/EverythingCanBeAShell/README.md

 RegC2Client.exe dc01 ws01
 ```

-**How it works:**
+### How it works:
-When starting the server, the Remote Registry Service is enabled, and the following registry keys are created: cmd, output & sleep.
+When the server starts, the Remote Registry Service is enabled.
+Then, the registry key HKEY_LOCAL_MACHINE\Software\RegistryC2\<user-defined name> is created along with the following registry values: cmd, output & sleep.
+Permissions are then set for the user "Everyone" on the newly created registry key and, importantly, the registry key: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurePipeServers\winreg.

+This ensures that the client can authenticate to the server and has access to the relevant registry values.
+On exiting the server, the permissions are removed again.

 ### Screenshot: